This Seafood Pot Pie is filled with a smoky seafood chowder, and topped with golden, flaky puff pastry.

 - Ladle out about one cup of potatoes, along with another cup of broth.
 Add to a blender, and blend until creamy.
 Return to pot.

 - Add celery back to the pot.
 Add the clams and herring to the pot, and turn heat to low.

-- Roll puff pastry dough out onto the included parchment paper.Note: If using puff pastry that has been previously frozen, roll it out to 1/4" on a lightly floured surface.
+- Roll puff pastry dough out onto parchment paper.Note: This recipe was written using refrigerated puff pastry.
+If using puff pastry that has been previously frozen, roll it out to ¼" on a lightly floured surface.

 - Place your serving bowls rim-side down onto the pastry, and press down to make an indention.
 Use a knife to cut the pastry along the indentation lines.

 - If using oven-safe bowls:Fill the bowls with the hot seafood chowder.
 (Note: Soup must be piping hot when added to the bowls, or the steam created when reheating could make the pastry mushy.)
 Use your fingers to pull the pastry, to make it a little larger than the bowls.
 Press the pastry onto the edge of the bowls with your fingertips.Set the bowls on a baking sheet, and bake for about 20 minutes, or until the pastry is golden.Allow pot pie to cool for about 5 minutes before serving.If bowls are not oven-safe: